Universal One-third Time Scaling in Learning Peaked Distributions: LLM Experiments

 \section{LLM Experiments}

-We analyzed, from the smallest to the largest, \texttt{EleutherAI/pythia-70m}, \texttt{410m}, \texttt{2.8b}, and \texttt{12b}.
+We analyzed, from the smallest to the largest, \texttt{EleutherAI/pythia-70m}, \texttt{410m}, \texttt{2.8b}, and \texttt{12b} \cite{biderman2023pythia}, and additionally \texttt{allenai/OLMo-2-1B}, \texttt{7B}, and \texttt{13B} \cite{olmo20242}.
 For each model size, the script evaluates a sequence of training checkpoints.
 The code first defines a list of checkpoint identifiers (we try to make the chosen steps evenly on the log scale) using the Pythia convention \texttt{stepX}, where each element of \texttt{steps} corresponds to a distinct model revision hosted on the Hugging Face Hub.
-For each revision, the script loads the model in half precision (\texttt{torch.float16}) with \texttt{device\_map="auto"} so that the checkpoint can be placed on available GPU memory without manual sharding.
-A local cache directory is used to avoid repeated downloads across revisions.

 Text is drawn from the \texttt{HuggingFaceFW/fineweb} dataset using streaming mode.
 Streaming avoids materializing the dataset on disk and provides an iterator that yields samples sequentially.
 For each model revision, the iterator is re-initialized so that evaluation always begins from the start of the stream.
 The evaluation workload is defined in terms of documents and batches: a batch contains \texttt{batch\_size} documents, and the script processes \texttt{num\_docs} documents in total (i.e., \texttt{num\_docs / batch\_size} batches).
 Each document is taken from the \texttt{text} field of the dataset sample.
 We evaluated the same 2M tokens for different models.